 The moms had been quick and keen to volunteer support.
 They made for a delighted and passionate audience before their little ones.
 Macadi, a composer and singer, wrote the lyrics of a song for the play.
 Samah, a dabke dancer, will teach the traditional dance steps to the kids.
 Rania, an entrepreneur with a purpose, will host the premiere in her bookstore for the youth on Rainbow street in the spring.

 A couple of days after the rehearsal, Muna sent us a message with a few pictures and informed us that the kids had given me two nicknames: "the man who speaks English" and "the funny uncle."
-She also included a poem by Derek Walcott she thought could well find its way into The Book of SO WHAT.
+She also included a poem by Derek Walcott she thought I would enjoy as a leadership coach.

 Thank you, Muna.
 We are grateful for your powers of re-creation and for the many shining eyes that surround you.